 Again, please note that Claimants expressly request that the County provide this office with notice via e-mail of any decision the County makes regarding the Modification or the Addendum.
-This includes, without limitation, notice of the filing and/or recording of any CEQA-related notice of determination regarding the Project.
+This includes, without limitation, notice of the certification of the Addendum and/or notice of the filing and/or recording of any CEQA-related notice of determination regarding the Project.
 Notices should be sent to charles.krolikowski@ndlf.com and jack.rubin@ndlf.com.